- LIVE-IT Ministries owns a local thrift-store in Seymour, TN

 - They reached out to the ETCDC for help turning part of their space into a coffee shop and gathering place for the community

-- Alongside reconfiguring the interior, outdoor improvements to the facility were proposed, such as stair railings, ADA parking, and and outdoor patio area next to a new glass roll-up garage door
+- Alongside reconfiguring the interior, outdoor improvements to the facility were proposed, such as improved entrances with signage, ADA parking, and and outdoor patio area next to a new glass roll-up garage door

 A Rural Thrift Shop Becomes a Community Gathering Space LIVE-IT Ministries in Seymour, Sevier County helps their community in a variety of ways.
 Their primary focus is a program in which funds and manpower are raised to support the construction of needed home repairs for low-income residents in the area.
 A portion of these funds comes from their LIVE-IT Thrift … Read MoreRead more